ibuetler/p3s-log-aggregation/Tutorial.md

 ```

-you should now have your python3 environment ready for this exercise.
+you should now have your python3 software project environment ready for this exercise.

 ## Task 1: Log File Normalization
 ### Step1